SF-Nexus/SF-Nexus.github.io/content/Models/_index.md

 ### Topic Usage Comparison Between Authors

 We can also explore usage of topic per author.
-Here, for example, is a distribution of the topics Used By Brian Aldiss vs. Ursula Leguin
+Here, for example, is a distribution of the topics used By Brian Aldiss vs. Ursula Le Guin:

 ![image](/images/BERTopic_Topic_Use_Comparison_Between_Aldiss_Leguin.png)

 ### Topic Usage Over Time

-Frequency with which authors use topics of interest throughout the 20th century.
+This graph shows the frequency with which authors use topics of interest throughout the 20th century.
 Note: frequency is calculated each time a "chapter/chunk" from a book uses the topic most frequently, so the most frequently used topics might be frequent because of their prevalence across chapters of a particular book rather than across multiple books.
 This is something to fine-tune in how we build the visualization.

 ![image](/images/BERTopic_Topic_Usage_over_Time.png)